Split Decision: TJC soccer team earns national berth, Apaches football team falls to KC

 Tyler Junior College went 1-1 as the No. 7 Apaches soccer team scored a 1-0 win over No. 11 LSU-Eunice at Pat Hartley Field in the Gulf South District championship to earn a berth in the NJCAA National Tournament.

-For the 13th straight year the Apaches are at nationals and this year the tourney will be held in the Rose City.
+For the 13th straight year the Apaches are at nationals and this year the tourney will be held in Tyler.

 A little to the east, the TJC football team would have earned a home playoff game next week with a win, but rival Kilgore College scored a 31-21 victory at R.E.
 St. John Memorial Stadium in Kilgore.

 Thus, the Apaches and Rangers tie for second with 4-3 Southwest Junior College Football Conference records.
-The tiebreaker is head-to-head and KC will host next Saturday, most likely at 1 or 3 p.m.
+The tiebreaker is head-to-head and KC will host a SWJCFC semifinal next Saturday, most likely at 1 or 3 p.m.

 SOCCER

-Tyler coach Steve Clements as led the Apaches to six national championships and he would love it be seven when the tournament is scheduled for Nov.
+Tyler coach Steve Clements has led the Apaches to six national championships and he would love it be seven when the tournament is scheduled for Nov.
 15-20 on the TJC campus.

 “I thought it was a sloppy game to be honest,” Clements said.
 “Sometimes when you get to regional and district finals, it is so emotional.
 The effort was there and I thought we cleaned some things up in the second half.”